 Yes.
 Egg allergies are among the most common food allergies in babies with an estimated 2% of children allergic to eggs.
 The good news is that 70% of kids outgrow their egg allergy eventually.
 While the conventional wisdom was to wait on introducing eggs until around 2 years of age, we now know that there is no good reason to delay the introduction of egg into baby’s diet.
 In fact, there is evidence that early and sustained exposure to eggs in infancy can help prevent egg allergy from developing.

-If you are introducing eggs to baby for the first time, it’s recommended to start with a small portion of well-cooked egg and watch carefully for signs of allergy or sensitivity.
-If well-tolerated, you can offer additional egg at baby’s usual feeding pace.
-Allergists recommend maintaining common allergens, including egg, in the diet at least a couple of times a week once introduced.
+If you are introducing eggs to baby for the first time, it’s recommended to start with a small portion of well-cooked egg and watch carefully for signs of allergy or sensitivity after the first bite.
+If well-tolerated after 5 to 10 minutes, you can offer the remainder of the egg at baby’s usual feeding pace.
+You can then gradually increase the quantity of egg offered over the next few servings.
+Allergists recommend maintaining common allergens, including egg, in the diet regularly once introduced.
+Based on recent studies, an average of 1/3 of a well-cooked egg each week throughout the toddler years is believed to be sufficient to induce long-lasting tolerance to egg.

 Lastly, eggs are a known trigger of food protein-induced enterocolitis syndrome, also known as FPIES.
 FPIES is a delayed allergy to food protein which causes the sudden onset of repetitive vomiting and diarrhea to begin a few hours after ingestion.
 Left untreated, the reaction can result in significant dehydration.
 Thankfully, FPIES which presents early in life is generally outgrown by the time the child has reached 3-5 years of age.